RejownAhmed/laravel-roles-permissions/README.md

 # Laravel Roles And Permissions

-This project implements a simple yet powerful role permission features in Laravel
+This project implements a simple yet powerful role permission features in Laravel.
+Before diving into this project, let me clarify something, there is no front-end associated to create user, roles or permissions.
+You must create users, roles and permissions manually from the database or from the ``php artisan tinker`` command.
+After that, check the **``router/web.php``** file how I have authenticated the user and tested the permissions.

 ### User manual
 - copy ``.env.example`` to ``.env`` and Update the ``.env`` file with your database informations and migrate